lalit-gautam/spring-security/README.md

 This is the Request json for /signup URL.
 After successfull signup

-User can access the secured resources http://localhost:8080/api/secure/data(GET) Using the SignUp user name and password by passing them in Authorization header.
+In order to  access the secured resources http://localhost:8080/api/secure/data(GET) User can use the SignedUp user name and password by passing them in Authorization header.